GenericMappingTools/gmt/doc/rst/source/makecpt.rst

 Examples
 --------

-To make a CPT file with z-values from -200 to 200, with discrete color changes every 25, and using a polar blue-white-red colortable:
+To make a CPT with z-values from -200 to 200, with discrete color changes every 25, and using a polar blue-white-red colortable:

    ::

     gmt makecpt -Cpolar -T-200/200/25 > colors.cpt

-To make an equidistant CPT file from z = -2 to 6, in steps of 1, using continuous default rainbow colors:
+To make an equidistant CPT from z = -2 to 6, in steps of 1, using continuous default rainbow colors:

    ::

     gmt makecpt -T-2/6/1 -Z > rainbow.cpt

-To make a GEBCO look-alike CPT file for bathymetry, run
+To make a GEBCO look-alike CPT for bathymetry, run

    ::